omid-mojabi/bookstore/README.md

 The application will be running on http://localhost:8080.

+Here is the **Swagger documentation** address: http://localhost:8080/swagger-ui/index.html#/

-Here is the ER Diagram of Bookstore API elements:
+and the ER Diagram of Bookstore API elements:
 ## Entity Relationship Diagram (ERD)

 ```mermaid